Nissan Maxima Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your Nissan Maxima
+A guide to repairs, service, and maintenance costs for your Nissan Maxima

 The AC system may blow warm air due to refrigerant loss caused by a leaking low pressure AC hose.
 These hoses commonly develop a leak at the hose crimp connection.

 The Check Engine Light may illuminate indicating a primary ignition signal fault.
 Many times the cause is an ignition coil(s) that has failed.
 The problem in the coil causes the spark energy to feedback through the wiring harness into the other coils.
 If this is not repaired, it can damage the other coils (blistering on the coils may be seen).

 Nissan Maxima QuestionsWhy is my ABS light on?
 (1 answer)